Nine Generations

 BirthWilliam Grantz was also known as Wolf Grankowicz.1

-AkaHe was also known as Willie Grantz.2
+AkaHe was also known as Willie Grantz.
+Within the family he was called Willy.2

 1902BirthHe was born on 5 February 1902 in Zawiercie, Poland.3,4,5